DARKNOSY/Viper-Aiot/README.md

 <a href="https://github.com/DARKNOSY/Viper-Aiot">DARKNOSY</a>

 ### [+] Disclaimer
-I am not responsible for any anything you might do with the knowledge you gain with this software By Reusing MY EXACT CODE without my permission, you are breaking the MIT contract (https://github.com/DARKNOSY/Viper-Aiot/blob/main/LICENSE)
+I am not responsible for any anything you might do with the knowledge you gain with this software By Reusing MY EXACT CODE without my permission, you are breaking the <a href="https://github.com/DARKNOSY/Viper-Aiot/blob/main/LICENSE">MIT contract</a>

 ### [+] Find me on
 <a href="mailto:dark.help87@yahoo.com" target="_blank"><img src="https://img.shields.io/badge/Email-dark.help87@yahoo.com-blue?style=for-the-badge&logo=gmail"></a>